How To Help A Loved One In Recovery

 Addiction is a chronic disease

 and it’s so important that we understand how to support someone who has taken the necessary steps to become sober.
 Staying sober is a difficult and lifelong journey.
 We must understand that even though the addict has gone through rehab, it is not a magic cure.
 Recovery is a process that doesn’t happen overnight and rehab doesn’t fix everything right away.
 Nothing about sobriety is easy and this is why as a caregiver, loved one or friend it is important to understand that you play an important role in that person’s recovery.
 It is okay to not know what to do and it’s okay to have questions.
-However, it is important to know that recovery takes time and you have to be open to understanding and learning how to care and help a loved one in recovery.
+However, it is important to know that recovery takes time.
+You have to be open to understanding and learning how to care and help a loved one in recovery.
 Here are 6 ways you can help a loved one in recovery:

 - Live A Clean Lifestyle

-If you have taken on that task to care for or support someone who is in recovery.
-It is imperative that you lead by example.
-We encourage each and everyone to adopt a clean and healthy lifestyle to support your loved one sobriety and recovery.
+If you have taken on that task to care for or support someone who is in recovery, it is imperative that you lead by example.
+We encourage each and everyone to adopt a clean and healthy lifestyle to support your loved one’s sobriety and recovery.
 Use this time to foster a healthy lifestyle they can easily adjust to.
 We suggest creating a healthy environment free of any temptations that might tempt them to slide back into unhealthy and addictive habits.
 Keep them engaged in fun, meaningful and motivational activities.
 Support them by adopting the same healthy eating habits and exercise with them daily.
 Lastly, we suggest you encourage them to pursue hobbies and goals they once were and are still passionate about fulfilling.